e271828e/Flight.jl/prototypes/kernel/README.md

 Every discrete component sits at `D = 1, Φ = 0`; the grid arrives in increment 5, after assemblies.

+**Increment 4 — hierarchy and assemblies.** `build` takes the root component instance.
+Class is read off declaration shape, children are struct fields and container elements, and the three connection declarations resolve against slash-separated paths into flat primitives with one producer per input.
+Assemblies are virtual for execution: what reaches the executor is exactly what increment 3 already ran.
+The whole-tree obligation model replaces the silent unwired face — an input fed by nothing is a build error, and the root assembly's own input faces are the slots.

     julia --project=. check.jl

 ## What is real here